 “No, really,” Bob said.
 “Okay, so how many girls did we have in our house last year?”

 Zabka shrugged.
 “Plenty, I’m sure.”
-He contemplated for a moment.
+He started a mental tally.
 “To start, there was Earthshaker — that ginormous chick from the Base that you banged.
 Good lord, you truly have no shame.”

-From the peanut gallery, Lighthouse remarked, “I bet you’ve had dudes laser-focused on your sack like that.”
+From the peanut gallery, Magnum remarked, “I bet you’ve had dudes laser-focused on your sack like that.”

 Zabka threw his head back and laughed.
 “Haha!
-She didn’t have a tiny bit, she had a ton!
+A tiny bit?!
+She had a ton!
 Her ass looked like two overstuffed garbage bags full of marshmallows!”

 Bob replied, “Dude, she was as old as your mom.
 Plus, she worked for the cable company, so that doesn’t really count.
 Okay, so who else?”

 “Hmm… oh, I remember.”
-His redheaded friend pushed an imaginary button.
+His mustache-wearing friend pushed an imaginary button.
 “These girls rang our doorbell and I invited them inside.”

 “You mean the ones selling cookies?”
 Bob shook his head.
 “The Girl Scout and her mom?
 Come on.”